 There are two primary activities that Waterville is known for, the first being golfing.
 Many tourists travel from far and wide to play golf in Waterville, this is primarily due to the high-quality facilities that they have.

 Below, we have included the two most popular places to play golf.
-They are differents of the town.
+They are different ends of the town.

 Waterville Golf Links

 The first golf facility that I am including is the Waterville Golf Links, which is a geological rarity.
 Considering the vast amount of golf facilities that are seen throughout the world, it is rather unbelievable that less than 1% of them can be considered a true link.